EVALUATION TEAM REPORT

 The written ETR shall include the following points:

 1. A summary of information obtained during the evaluation process.

 2. The names, titles, and signatures of each team member, including the parent, and an indication of whether they are in agreement with the eligibility determination.

-* Any member not in agreement must submit a statement of disagreement.
+* Any member not in agreement must submit a

 3. The school district must provide a copy of the ETR and the documentation of eligibility or continued eligibility to the parents prior to the Individualized Education Program (IEP) meeting and in no case later than fourteen days from the date of eligibility determination.